 The Interactive Highway Safety Design Model (IHSDM) is a suite of software analysis tools used to evaluate the safety and operational effects of geometric design decisions on highways.

-IHSDM is a decision-support tool.
-It provides estimates of a highway design's expected safety and operational performance and checks existing or proposed highway designs against relevant design policy values.
+IHSDM is a decision-support tool, which provides estimates of a highway design's expected safety and operational performance and checks existing or proposed highway designs against relevant design policy values.
 Results of the IHSDM support decisionmaking in the highway design process.
 Intended users include highway project managers, designers, and traffic and safety reviewers in State and local highway agencies and in engineering consulting firms.

-The IHSDM currently includes six evaluation modules (Crash Prediction, Design Consistency, Intersection Review, Policy Review, Traffic Analysis, and Driver/Vehicle).
-This Web site summarizes the capabilities and applications of the IHSDM evaluation modules.
-It also provides a library of the research reports documenting their development.
+The IHSDM, which supports the Data-Driven Safety Analysis initiative that is part of Federal Highway Administration’s (FHWA's) Every Day Counts 3 efforts, includes six evaluation modules (Crash Prediction, Design Consistency, Intersection Review, Policy Review, Traffic Analysis, and Driver/Vehicle).
+This Web site summarizes the capabilities and applications of the IHSDM evaluation modules, and provides a library of the research reports documenting their development.

-Development of the IHSDM is coordinated with two related initiatives: the Highway Safety Manual, developed by the Transportation Research Board and published by the American Association of State Highway and Transportation Officials; and SafetyAnalyst, developed by Federal Highway Administration (FHWA) and now available as AASHTOWare.
+Development of the IHSDM is coordinated with two related initiatives: the Highway Safety Manual, developed by the Transportation Research Board and published by the American Association of State Highway and Transportation Officials; and SafetyAnalyst, developed by FHWA and now available as AASHTOWare.